Reading Time: 7 minutes

 Q2: Does agile PLM help in enhancing product quality in any way?

-A2: As the process of testing is implemented iteratively and feedback is also taken into consideration, this makes quality control constant in Agile PLM.
+A2: As the process of testing begins iteratively and feedback is taken into consideration, quality control becomes constant in Agile PLM.
 Here’s the process flow for better understanding:

 • Streamlining processes for consistency and error reduction.